 When Blass was a young player, Prince advised him on how to make public appearances.
 The veteran broadcaster gave the young ballplayer the following advice: "You're not going to change the world; you're a ballplayer.
 Just make sure you have a tight close to your talk.
 Don't stumble around at the end, finish up neat and tidy, that's what I remember best," Blass recounted.

-Steve did such a good job that the Pirate flagship station, KDKA, would hire him in 1986, and he has been a part of their broadcast team ever since.
+Steve did such a good job that the Pirate flagship station, KDKA, hired him in 1986, and he remained a part of their broadcast team for three decades afterward, announcing his retirement following the 2019 season.
 He has gained the respect of his co-workers.
 "Steve captures the mood of each game and shares it with the audience.
-He is quick, humorous and flexible," offers Lanny Frattare, the current Voice of the Pirates.
+He is quick, humorous and flexible," offers Lanny Frattare, the longtime Voice of the Pirates.

 "Steve Blass brings a great sense of history to the games.
 His story telling ability is unmatched.
 He has an incredibly quick wit.
 He's one of the funniest people I have ever met.
 He also teaches without people even knowing it because he's so light about it," adds Greg Brown, another peer.